0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/schemas/apis.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.postman.com/dark-star-200015/workspace/public/request/23322631-2dfc4ac1-4089-4062-8e0c-e862261da70f)

-## Delete Schema
+## Update Schema

-**Function**: Endpoint to delete a Claim Schema previously created.
+**Function**: Endpoint to activate/deactivate a Claim Schema previously created.

-**How it works**: It requires to pass the Issuer `id` and the Schema `id` of the Schema to be deleted as Path Parameters.
+**How it works**: It requires to pass the Issuer `id` and the Schema `id` of the Schema to be updated as Path Parameters.
+It requires to pass a boolean value to `active` as Request Body parameter.
+True in order to activate the Schema, false to deactivate the Schema.
 It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.
-As a result of this Request the Schema will be deleted.
-Once a Schema get deleted, it won't be possible to use it again to Issue Claims.
+If a Schema gets deactivated, it won't be possible to use it again to Issue Claims unless you activate this again,.

 **[API Reference](https://api-staging.polygonid.com/#tag/Schemas/operation/RemoveSchemaTemplate)**